 3. Place Dauphine

-The triangular-shaped Place Dauphine is located near the western end of the Île de la Cité with an access from the middle of Paris’ older bridge: Pont Neuf.
+The triangular-shaped Place Dauphine is located near the western end of the Île de la Cité, with access from the middle of Paris’ older bridge: Pont Neuf.

 The square, named after Dauphin of France, the future Louis XIII, was laid out in 1609 under King Henri IV while the Place des Vosges was still under construction.